-280. The global financial crisis of 2007 and onwards has triggered a range of regulatory standards in relation to securities financing transactions and other transactions involving financial collateral (in the regulatory-inspired debate on shadow banking the term "securities financing transactions" is common, which overlaps largely, but not entirely, with the transactions covered by Chapter V of the Geneva Securities
+279.280.
+The global financial crisis of 2007 and onwards has triggered a range of regulatory standards in relation to securities financing transactions and other transactions involving financial collateral

-Convention).
-Key documents with international regulatory guidance include: (a) the FSB's Strengthening Oversight and Regulation of Shadow Banking: Policy Framework for Addressing Shadow Banking Risks in Securities Lending and Repos (August 2013, "FSB Shadow Banking Framework"); (b) the FSB Key Attributes, to which reference is also made in paragraph 272 above; and (c) BCBS-IOSCO's Margin Requirements for Non-Centrally Cleared Derivatives (September 2013).
+(in the regulatory-inspired debate on shadow banking the term "securities financing transactions" is common, which overlaps largely, but not entirely, with the transactions covered by Chapter V of the Geneva Securities Convention).
+Two keyKey documents with international regulatory guidance, issued by include: (a) the FSB, are: (a)FSB's Strengthening Oversight and Regulation of Shadow Banking: Policy Framework for Addressing Shadow Banking Risks in Securities Lending and Repos (August 2013, "FSB Shadow Banking Framework") and"); (b) the FSB Key Attributes, to which reference is also made in paragraph 272 above; above; and (c) BCBS-IOSCO's Margin Requirements for Non-Centrally Cleared Derivatives (September 2013).
 As indicated above in paragraph 263, as a result of the financial crisis, there has been debate which in some jurisdictions could lead to limitations as to the enforcement and exercise of certain rights.

-281. The FSB Shadow Banking Framework (including also some follow-up FSB guidance documents) envisages enhanced transparency obligations regarding securities financing transactions, providing regulators with data to detect and address systemic risk; limits on cash collateral reinvestment; limits on the right of use or re-hypothecation; guidelines regarding collateral valuation and management; minimum regulatory haircuts for non-centrally cleared securities financing transactions; and standards for indemnification-related risks in the context of securities lending.
-The FSB Shadow Banking Framework also contemplates the possibility of a revision of insolvency law rules.
-In addition, the FSB Key Attributes envisage, among other things, a temporary regulatory stay, so as to provide resolution authorities with a window for decision-making regarding financial institutions in distress.
-The guidance contained in the Unideal Principles on the Operation of Close-Out Netting Provisions, for example, refers to the FSB Key Attributes and takes the regulatory stay into account.
-See Unideal Principles on the Operation of Close-Out Netting Provisions, paragraph 117.
+The FSB Shadow Banking Framework (including also some follow-up FSB guidance documents) envisages enhanced transparency obligations regarding securities financing transactions, providing regulators with data to detect and address systemic risk; limits on cash collateral reinvestment; limits on the right of use or re-hypothecation; guidelines regarding collateral valuation and management; minimum regulatory haircuts for non-centrally cleared securities financing transactions; and standards for indemnification-related risks in the context of securities lending.
+The FSB Shadow Banking Framework also contemplates the possibility of a revision of insolvency law rules, as part of a broader debate among academics and regulators on the pros and cons of insolvency safe harbours.
+In addition, the FSB Key Attributes envisage a prohibition of the operation of "ipso facto clauses" (i.e. clauses that state that the mere fact that insolvency or resolution has commenced is sufficient reason to terminate the contract, either automatically or by one of the parties invoking termination) as well as, among other things, a temporary "regulatory stay", so as to enable provide resolution authorities to administer effectively with a window for decision-making regarding financial institutions in distress.
+The guidance contained in the UNIDROIT Principles on the Operation of Close-Out Netting Provisions, for example, refers to the FSB Key Attributes and takes the regulatory stay into account.
+See Unidensity Principles on the Operation of Close-Out Netting Provisions, paragraph 117.

-282. The international regulatory standards are developed at the international level by the FSB and other bodies, such as the BCBS, and have been taken into account by regional and domestic legislation and guidelines.
+The international regulatory standards are developed at the international level by the FSB and other bodies, such as the Basel Committee on Banking SupervisionBCBS, and are subsequently translatedhave been taken into account by regional and domestic legislation and guidelines.
 Regional and domestic lawmakers may, and in practice do, provide rules and guidelines that specify and go beyond the standards proposed by the international bodies.